timotejroiko/tiny-discord/docs/WebsocketShard.md

 ### event

 Emitted when dispatch events are received.
+This is a raw discord event.

 |parameter|type|description|
 |-|-|-|